DJP Iron Condor Strategy

 DJP (iPath Bloomberg Commodity Index Total Return(SM) ETN), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iPath Bloomberg Commodity Index Total ReturnSM ETNs are designed to provide exposure to the Bloomberg Commodity Index Total ReturnSM.
-The ETNs involve significant risks, including possible loss of principal.
+These iPath Bloomberg Commodity Index Total ReturnSM ETNs are structured to reflect the performance of the Bloomberg Commodity Index Total ReturnSM.
+Investors should be aware that these instruments present considerable risks, including the potential for a complete loss of invested capital.

 A beta of 1.14 places DJP roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.